radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/04-virtual-views-of-database-backends.md

 If you would like the computed attribute to be based on an existing attribute, click on the Attribute button for assistance (a list of all attributes available in the virtual object displays).

-If you would like to use a function to build your computed attribute, click on the **Function** button for a list to display.
+If you would like to use a function to build your computed attribute, click **Function** for a list to display.

 7. Click **Validate** to check the syntax of your expression.